 Did You Know?

-This was the first episode broadcast on NBC.
+This was the first episode to be broadcast in color.
 See more

 The Wonderful World of Color